dotnet/docs/docs/standard/base-types/custom-datetime.md

 The "d" custom format specifier represents the day of the month as a number from 1 through 31.
 A single-digit day is formatted without a leading zero.

 If the "d" format specifier is used without other custom format specifiers, it is interpreted as the "d" standard date and time format specifier.
-For more information about using a single format specifier, see [Using Single Custom Format Specifiers](#Using-Single-Custom-Format-Specifiers) later in this topic.
+For more information about using a single format specifier, see [Using single custom format specifiers](#using-single-custom-format-specifiers) later in this topic.

 The following example includes the "d" custom format specifier in several format strings.